yes, i know new hampshire isn't on the way to virginia from boston. i've actually looked at a map before.

 and then

-i passed through the boston university sargent camp, which apparently is going to be shut down due to financial concerns (i don't even know what it is, but i have always seen the sign on the highway). crossing this river made me nostalgic for summer. i wished it was warmer so i could go swimming. of course, there's still snow on the sides of the roads around here.
+yesterday i rode from manchester to my parents' house in dublin. it's a hilly ride, but i imagine that's something i'm going to want to get used to, seeing as i'll be basically following the appalachian mountain range all the way to virginia.i passed through the boston university sargent camp, which apparently is going to be shut down due to financial concerns (i don't even know what it is, but i have always seen the sign on the highway). crossing this river made me nostalgic for summer. i wished it was warmer so i could go swimming. of course, there's still snow on the sides of the roads around here.

 No comments: